cliveharber/nowtv-react-interview/README.md

 3. Display the avatar of the user next to the message

-4. Format the timestamp of the message to be human readable
+4. Display and format the timestamp of the message to be human readable

 5. Sort the messages by time